XTLOL1/UbiwhereTest/README.md

 ## How to Run

 If you're using Linux, you can just run the ```setupLinux.sh``` script and everything will be setup automatically.
-### DO NOT RUN THE SCRIPT WHEN NOT ON THE REPOSITORIES BASE FOLDER, IT DOES NOT USE ABSOLUTE PATHS
+If you're using Windows, **untested script**, run the ```setupWindows.bat``` script and everything should be setup automatically.
-If you're using Windows, **untested script**
+### DO NOT RUN THE SCRIPTS WHEN NOT ON THE REPOSITORIES BASE FOLDER, THEY DO NOT USE ABSOLUTE PATHS

 If for some reason the scripts above do not work, following these steps:
 A virtual environment was used to run this program, I recommend you do the same.